-Substantially complete the incorporation using a Barrister who is experienced in drafting Business Sale and Purchase Agreements using indemnities to take over existing liabilities.
+Substantially complete the incorporation using a Barrister who is experienced in drafting Business Sale and Purchase Agreements using indemnities to take over existing liabilities and issuing shares in exchange for the net balance.
 Property118 and Cotswold Barristers are widely regarded as the UK’s most experienced in this area of law.
 Where possible, novate any mortgage liabilities soon thereafter to maintain close relationships with your existing commercial bankers.

 DO NOT arrange new mortgages in the company name at the point of incorporation.